By Grant McCall

-Selling your vision to customers, potential co-founders and investors at an embryonic stage requires optimistic projections and overselling the best case scenario.
+Selling your vision to customers, potential co-founders and investors at an embryonic stage requires optimistic projections and overselling the best-case scenario.
 You have little choice if you want to succeed - being conservative rarely builds momentum.

 Coming from a freelance background I found this mentality difficult to adapt.
 I never really had to pitch or sell my services.
 Freelancers live and die by the quality of their work.
 A great portfolio and happy clients was a foolproof recipe for generating referrals and new opportunities flowing.

-Initially I tried to freelance and build Rounded simultaneously, Rounded work was restricted to after hours only.
+Initially, I tried to freelance and build Rounded simultaneously, Rounded work was restricted to after-hours only.
 Though it didn't take long before it stole my attention during the day.
 My client work began to suffer and guilt began to creep in.
-When I couldn't deliver the quality my clients expected in the time-frame required I knew it was time to make a decision.
+When I couldn't deliver the quality my clients expected in the time frame required I knew it was time to make a decision.
 Ultimately the gravitational pull of building my own product was too strong.

 It is possible to do both, many have made the gradual transition, or, found a working balance and not transitioned at all.
-Lately there's a rise in freelancers combining their services and developing micro products to build wealth while maintaining their independence.
+Lately, there's a rise in freelancers combining their services and developing micro products to build wealth while maintaining their independence.
 An outer ripple perhaps from startups now choosing to shun the VC route in favour of sustainable growth.

 If you're facing the same question it'll come down to your expectations.
 I believe in focus.
 If you're spreading yourself too thin and sense a dip in the quality of your client work it's time to make a decision.

-I'd often design, code, shoot photos and video and write the copy on the one project.
+I'd often design, code, shoot photos and videos and write the copy on the one project.
 While the generalist versus specialist debate will rage on forever, being a generalist always served me well as a freelancer.
 I now see this subconsciously built a certain stubbornness (or arrogance) to always find the solution within myself.

 Early on I'd sunk a few weeks into learning Ruby on Rails (the back-end powering Rounded).
 I was making progress but it was slow going.
 The code was ugly, my frustration was mounting and I began to doubt the entire product.
 I was technically out of my league and my perseverance only served to hold the product back.
 When I got over my bruised ego and hired a real developer the product began to surge forward.